dmidlo/histdata.com-tools/docs/official-source-adapters.md

 `required_official_adapter_packs()` derives the current requirement from the registry format matrix and declared archive routes.
 The current registry needs SDMX, JSON-stat, generic structured, spreadsheet, HTML release, release-feed, PDF, and static-archive support.
-The Eurostat GDP and monthly-unemployment sources make Atom a reviewed registry input.
+The Eurostat GDP, monthly-unemployment, and monthly-industrial-production sources make Atom a reviewed registry input.
 The qualified release-feed pack covers RSS and ICS; the data-catalog parser remains installed but does not become a qualification requirement until a reviewed registry entry declares that format.